Chakradhar-Jeereddy/k8-resources/service/services.md

 ### Services
-- pop to pod communication throug pod IPs is not useful, since pod IPs are ephemeral
+- pop to pod communication through pod IPs is not useful, since pod IPs are ephemeral
 - Service provides stable endpoint or IP for pod to pod communication.
 - Load balancing